KevinRSX/gomokururu/README.md

         White -> takeTurnAI board piece (step + 1)
 ```

-change `takeTurnAI` to `takeTurn`.
+change `takeTurnAI` to `takeTurn` for the side you want.
 Also don't forget to comment this line:

 ```haskell
 if step + 1 >= totalSteps then do putStrLn $ "Game ended at step limit."